derrop/SimpleCommand/README.md

 Your first command could like [this](src/test/java/com/github/derrop/simplecommand/ExampleCommand.java), register it in your [CommandMap](src/main/java/com/github/derrop/simplecommand/map/CommandMap.java) by using the `registerSubCommands` method.

 When you have created your commands, you can dispatch them by using the `dispatchCommand` or `dispatchConsoleCommand` methods in your [CommandMap](src/main/java/com/github/derrop/simplecommand/map/CommandMap.java).

+## Use custom messages

+If you want to use your own messages, you can just call the static method CommandTranslator.useCustomMessages, this function will map the message key to a message.
+Every message can be found in the [DefaultMessages](src/main/java/com/github/derrop/simplecommand/defaults/DefaultMessages.java
+) class.